-Vol. XXIV - No. 19 222 NEW YORK, N.Y., MONDAY, MAY 9, 1960 For President Dobbs Opens Campaign With TV Defense of Cuba Myra Weiss Reports on Sit-In Fight NEW YORK - The Southern Negro battle for equality, the struggles against tyranny in Korea and Turkey - these events, so heartening to socialists, inspired a May Day rally here Highlight of the meeting, which was attended by more than 200 people, was a report on idential candidate of the Sothe Southern sit-in movement cialist Workers party, is a by Myra Tanner Weiss, Socialist former organizer for the Teamsters Union.
-In 1934, he Workers party vice-presidential nominee, just returned from a strikes in Minneapolis that tour of Southern campuses.
+Vol. XXIV - No. 19 NEW YORK, N.Y., MONDAY, MAY 9, 1960 For President Dobbs Opens Campaign With TV Defense of Cuba Myra Weiss Reports on Sit-In Fight 222 NEW YORK - The Southern Negro battle for equality, the struggles against tyranny in Korea and Turkey - these events, so heartening to socialists, inspired a May Day rally here Highlight of the meeting, which was attended by more than 200 people, was a report on the Southern sit-in movement by Myra Tanner Weiss, Socialist Workers party vice-presidential nominee, just returned from a tour of Southern campuses.
 The rally, sponsored by the New York Committee for Dobbs and Weiss and the N.Y.
 State Students for Dobbs and Weiss Committee, also showed that important independent socialist backing is shaping up for the SWP presidential campaign.
 Declarations of support to the ticket were made at the rally by Elinor Ferry, Muriel McAvoy, Fred Mazelis and William A Price, administrative committee members of the recently dissolved United Independent-Socialist Committee.
 A message of solidarity was read from the distinguished civil rights attorney, Conrad Lynn.
 Mrs. Weiss gave a stirring account of the many young civilrights fighters she had met and discussed with in the South.
 She cited their remarkable courage in the face of racist terror and their absolute determination to Six demonstrators have been achieve full equality.
-At Hampkilled and over 100 injured (ac- ton Institute, she reported, the cording to unofficial press esti- students have lit a torch at the mates).
-Over 2,000 student sit- school gate "as a symbol of their downers, including 100 women, determination never to submit to Cuba's Soldiers Help Build Homes Militant photo by J. H.
+At Hampton Institute, she reported, the killed and over 100 injured '(according to unofficial press esti- students have lit a torch at the mates).
+Over 2,000 student sit- school gate "as a symbol of their downers, including 100 women, determination never to submit to She pledged that a central part rally public support to the stu Cuba's Soldiers Help Build Homes

 Unlike the United States where the main government preoccupation is stockpiling Hbombs and building intercontinental rocket missiles, Cuba's new government is building decent homes for workers and campesinos as rapidly as possible.
 The National Institute of Agrarian Reform supplies the concrete at low cost and shows those who are going to move into the new homes how to make it a do-it-yourself project.
-Cuba's soldiers roll up their sleeves and pitch
+Cuba's soldiers roll up their sleeves and pitch In the photo above, three soldiers place rods in forms for concrete slabs.
+When finished these will be put together to make walls and roof.
 The new housing projects are much less pretentious than are usually seen in the United States but are solidly constructed in the most modern architectural styles and are artistically finished in attractive pastel colors that make them seem an integral part of the balmy tropical countryside.